ktaylor63/southeast/site/content/wildlife/mammals/manatee.md

 ## Recovery Plans

-The manatee is currently classified under the Endangered Species Act as endangered.

-Following extensive review of the threats the manatee faces as well as the conservation actions currently in place to help recover it, the Service proposed on January 8, 2016 to reclassify the species as threatened.
+Following extensive review of the threats the manatee faces as well as the conservation actions currently in place to help recover it, the [Service reclassified the species as threatened on March 30, 2017](/news/2017/03/manatee-reclassified-from-endangered-to-threatened-as-habitat-improves-and-population-expands-existing-federal-protections-remain-in-place/).

 ### Florida Manatees